Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 When you reach level 15, the raw energy released whenever another creature causes your concentration to break banishes them into the Weave for a moment.
 Whenever another creature causes your concentration to break, make an Expertise attack against them, applying one stack of banished if you hit.

-## One With the Weave
+## Threads of Magic

-At level 20, you are able to seamlessly slip in and out of reality in response to threats.
-After you use the Block reaction, you may choose to gain one stack of banished.
-You automatically succeed on any Treat skill checks you make to remove the banished ailment.
+At level 20, you can freely twist and shape magic to your will, altering the nature of strange effects.
+Whenever you cast or sustain a pattern targeting a single creature, remove one stack of an ailment of your choice from them, then add one stack of a (possibly different) ailment of your choice to them.

 # Guilds